XavierBerger/RPi-Monitor/PACKAGING.md

 * /etc/default/rpimonitor : *Init script configuration file*
 * /etc/rpimonitor/daemon.conf : *configuration of rpimonitord daemon*
-* /etc/rpimonitor/data.conf : *(symlink to template/raspbian.conf) configuration of default data to be extracted and presented*
+* /etc/rpimonitor/data.conf : *(symlink to template/<distribution>.conf) configuration of default data to be extracted and presented*
 * /etc/rpimonitor/\*.conf : *all other *.conf file will be parsed to look for data to be monitored*
 * /etc/rpimonitor/template/\*.conf : *data configuration template customized for different distribution and additionnal examples*

 Some configuration files are provided for different distribution (raspbian, xbian, ...).
 These files are stored into the subdirectory /etc/rpimonitor/templates/.
 For supported distribution, the post installation script of package creates a link, data.conf, pointing to the configuration files dedicated to the distribution.

+** Note: **
+The template directory is also containing some templates that can be used as example to customize configuration.

 ###Manpages